AgenticTony/voicehive_hotels/voicehive-hotels/docs/sprints/sprint-1-status.md

 - All API keys must be stored in Vault
 - Use existing PMS connector factory from Sprint 0
 - Maintain backward compatibility with orchestrator API
+- **Infrastructure Note**: Enhanced terraform files for GPU support need to be created as part of Day 2-3 work.
+The current terraform infrastructure from Sprint 0 only includes basic EKS setup without GPU node support

 ---